 If you have ever tested your website on Google Page Insights, GTMetrix or Pingdom you might have seen this optimization recommendation.
 Leverage Browser Caching is an important optimization that will speed things up for your return visitors.

-How to Setup Leverage Browser Caching
+How to Setup Leverage Browser Caching Without a Plugin

 To set up Leverage Browser Caching in WordPress, you will need to set an expiry date or a maximum age in the HTTP headers for static resources in your .htaccess file.
 This will instruct the browser to load previously downloaded resources from a local disk rather than over the network and how long to use these resources.